Trust Dental Care Tijuana

 What Causes Mouth Ulcers and How to Treat Them

-Although mouth ulcers aren’t contagious and usually disappear within one to two weeks, you need to see your dentist.
+Although mouth ulcers aren’t contagious and usually disappear within one to two weeks, you must see your dentist.
 You must mention that every time you notice something different in your teeth and mouth, you should always visit your dentist for a regular check-up and a diagnosis to avoid complications later.
 Going to your dentist can help you prevent many dental problems that germs and bacteria can cause.

 Ulcers may appear on the tongue and the inner tissues of your mouth, such as the inner cheeks, lips, and throat.
 These wounds are usually gray, white, or yellow, with a red border surrendering them.